HydraMeshnet/developer-portal/glossary.md

 ### After-envelope

 To verify that a [Witness Statement](#witness-statement) has been signed after a certain block, it can be wrapped inside an after-envelope attribute before signing it to create a [Signed Witness Statement](#signed-witness-statement).
 The after-envelope includes the height and the hash of a recent block of the chain, proving that this information was known to the creator of the envelope.
 This concept can be applied to any object that is signable, like claim presentations, witness requests, etc.

+### DNS

+Decentralized Naming System similar to the <a href="https://en.wikipedia.org/wiki/Domain_Name_System" target="_blank">Domain Name System</a> to provide a decentralized, consensus based solution for resolving data under schema restricted domains.</p>

+Read more about on its [dedicated page](/dns).

+### DNS Principal

+An authentication method that can be used to authenticate when applying DNS operations.
+Currently it can only be a public key, while later we plan to use DIDs as well.